Vemurafenib in Children With Recurrent/Refractory BRAF Gene V600E (BRAFV600E)-Mutant Gliomas

 - Corrected QT (QTc) interval <450 msec on EKG.

 - Female patients of childbearing potential must not be pregnant or breast-feeding.
 Female patients of childbearing potential must have a negative serum or urine pregnancy test.
 The effects of Vemurafenib on the developing human fetus are unknown.
 For this reason, women of child-bearing potential and men must agree to use adequate contraception: (hormonal or barrier method of birth control; abstinence) prior to study entry and for the duration of study participation, and for four weeks after dosing with vemurafenib ceases.
+Women must refrain from donating eggs during this same period.
 Should a woman become pregnant or suspect she is pregnant while she or her partner is participating in this study, she should inform her treating physician immediately.
 Men treated or enrolled on this protocol must also agree to use adequate contraception prior to the study, for the duration of study participation, and 4 weeks after completion of study drug administration.

 - All skin lesions suspicious for keratoacanthomas/cutaneous squamous cell carcinoma (cSCC) found at baseline dermatology visit must have been excised.